 These are typically knowledge-sharing workshops, run by and for club members. the topic may be about a certain technique; mastering camera equipment; or helping each other to prepare for a future competition.
 We're always looking at what type of images we can take, what competitions can be entered, and overall, how to take great photos.
 Recent workshops have covered: Still Life; Bokeh and Motion & Movement.
 Clearly using Zoom, we will be taking a different approach to the workshops planned in next season – but we plan to make them just as informative and fun.
 We are planning for 2021 a special workshop involving the use of models – but this will depend on the situation with Covid19 restrictions.

 To bring new ideas and learning, we select several external speakers each year to talk about their specialist area .
 Past speakers have covered Nature, Landscape, Flash photography and Post-Processing Techniques.
 Most of our speakers are professional photographers, However we also learn through other imagery, such as having an artist paint a landscape whilst explaining their composition decisions as build the painting..

-Each year we have eight competitions, a mixture of Print (displayed on boards) and Digital (projected onto a screen with our high quality projector).
+Each year we have six competitions, a mixture of Print (displayed on boards) and Digital (projected onto a screen with our high quality projector).
 Members proudly share their photographs (proudly but anonymously) and we all score each other's work.
-Usually a more experienced member then talks about the images – providing praise, encouragement, guidance and positive suggestions.
-Occasionally we ask an external judge to review our work.
+We invite highly trained judges to review the images – providing praise, encouragement, guidance and positive suggestions.
 These competitions are core to our learning and we encourage all members to take part.
 Whilst using Zoom, all our competitions will be digital and we have found this to be highly successful – allowing members to really study the images and listen to the judges feedback in the comfort of their own home.

 We all enjoy using our cameras – that’s what it’s all about – so wherever possible we create situations where we can have some hands on time.
-We've haunted the streets of Tring, but also experimented with a night shoot in Berkhamsted; a summer evening at College Lake or indoors at Temperance Hall practicing Still Life.
+We've haunted the streets of Tring, but also experimented with a night shoot in Berkhamsted and a summer evening at College Lake.
 We are privileged to live in such a beautiful area and encourage members to make the most of the opportunities.

 Outside of the main Thursday evening Programme we encourage members to meet at weekends or other evenings to enjoy events related to photography.
 This may be a workshop run by a member on venturing into the manual settings of your camera; a trip to the Annual Photographic Show or a dawn shoot in a park.
 The current Social Distancing rules allow small groups to shoot together – so we are planning a day at Burnham Beeches in November 2020 to enjoy the wonderful Autumn colours.
 Small groups will be guided and coached by some of the more experienced members of the club.